-This statement shows the changes in cash and cash equivalents of the Council during the financial year.
-It shows how the Council generates and uses cash and cash equivalents by classifying cashflows as operating, investing and financing activities.
+This statement shows the changes in cash and cash equivalents of the Council during the reporting period.
+The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.

-The amount of net cashflows arising from operating activities is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income, or from the recipients of services provided by the Council.
+The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income, or from the recipients of services provided by the Council.